Tarzoon: Shame of the Jungle: Reception

-Critical reception

-The R-rated version of the film received negative reviews.
+When the film premiered some parts of Europe and Latin America, it garnered a lot of positive success, in which it also ended up selling more tickets in France than The Godfather Part II.
+Though when the film was released in the US, it received negative reviews.
 Vincent Canby of The New York Times said that the film was an "unsuccessful attempt to parody the life and adventures of Edgar Rice Burroughs' Tarzan."
 Tam Allen in The Village Voice called the film "an uncomfortably accurate reflection of that civic eyesore known as toilet art," and compared it unfavorably to Fritz the Cat and Down and Dirty Duck.
 Playboy praised the film's artwork, but felt that the film became "monotonous after a good start – still, in the off-the-wall category, the most literate prurient and amusing challenge to community standards since Fritz the Cat."

-Censoring

-The film was banned by the New Zealand Board of Censors in 1976.